The Course at Cabopino

 Cabopino golf has spectacular views

-"Many Happy Returns" is an appropriate message for a terrific new course on the Costa del Sol that celebrates its second birthday in April.
-In its two years of operation, over 80,000 rounds have been played - many of them by recidivist golfers forced to return after becoming hooked at first site.
+In its two first two years of operation, over 80,000 rounds have been played - many of them by recidivist golfers forced to return after becoming hooked at first site.
 Breaking through such significant barriers gladdens the heart of Manager Andreas Hagemann, caddie masters Victoria and Sonia (and, most of all, the Madrid financiers behind the project), because seeing so many faces return and return is testimony to the professionalism and friendliness of the team at Cabopino.

 One person who is not so glad with the courses precocious success, however, is green keeper Manuel Cabrera, who has had a mad couple of years dealing with the consequences of so many feet tramping around a still-maturing course.
 The fact that Cabopino is in such good condition as summer approaches is proof a job well done.